CUSTOM BIKE TOUR: Piedmont

-Bike in the wine country of Barolo, Asti & Gavi
+A bike tour in Barolo, Asti & Gavi wine country

 After the bikes are fitted, we’ll do a 15-mile warm-up ride before lunch.
 This will be a loop around Gavi, the town from which Gavi di Gavi wine takes it name.
 Here the roads go up and down some wooded hills, past stretches of vineyard and farmland, through the river town of Arquata Scriva, and back to the hotel.